Xavier-xuan/SUSTech_CS307_Project2/Report/Report.md

 print("============================================================")
 ```

 Then input username and password:

+If you login successfully then you can chose the operation.
+The menu will jump to next menu automatically.

 ```python
 	print("============================================================")